 Workshop date: 24th September 2019

 A group of community representatives in rural southern Zambia shared how they felt hopeless and isolated: maternal and infant mortality are high; nutrition and health access are poor.
 Engagement with external facilitators and an international network of collaborative communities stimulated local connections and the formation of a collaborative local ‘Cluster’ that leveraged collective strengths to improve well-being.
 This cluster has improved health access, sanitation and maternal health.
 There has been a shift of mindset and a ripple effect that has led to new clusters.

 This project is looking at how community engagement and action (in the UK and internationally) can improve health and well-being, by sharing testimonies and co-creating, with communities, academics and practitioners, ways to measure health and well-being.

-We are holding a workshop to bring a handful of practitioners and academics together to look at approaches to, and measures of, community-led improvements in health and wellbeing.
-Think about what future work is needed to strengthen and measure these approaches.
+In September 2019, we held a workshop that brought a group of practitioners and academics together to look at approaches to, and measures of, community-led improvements in health and wellbeing, and think about what future work is needed to strengthen and measure these approaches.

-A few of the organisations who will be represented on the day:
+A few of the organisations that were represented on the day:

 Some of the questions we asked: